Colorado Springs and Garden of the Gods

 Plenty of New Homes

-The New vs. Established Question.
+The New vs. Established Question

 I have a friend who hates to live in a house that has been lived in before.
 He is always looking for a new home.
-He never wants a "fixer-upper" or an aged house.
+He never wants a “fixer-upper” or an aged house.
+(Update: As of February 2010 he is building a home in Oklahoma where he relocated.
+Dude is 40 years old and never changes.)

 If you are interested in a new home, there are many new homes and new home developments that are going up in the Colorado Springs real estate market every day.
 A real estate agent can help you narrow down the possibilities.